Unthrottled/spring-webflux/outline.md

 Story Ideas
 - It would be cool if I could somehow be able to work in event sourcing into the example that I created.
-    - Creating a pod member
-        - Adding interests
-        - Removing interests
-    - Associate with pod
-        - Added to
-        - Removed from
-        - Validation
-    - Adding an avatar
     - Look into Command Query Responsibility Segregation, as it applies to event sourcing.
         - [https://martinfowler.com/bliki/CQRS.html](https://martinfowler.com/bliki/CQRS.html)
         - [https://www.culttt.com/2015/01/14/command-query-responsibility-segregation-cqrs/](https://www.culttt.com/2015/01/14/command-query-responsibility-segregation-cqrs/)